How to Install MongoDB 8 on Amazon Linux 2023

 Conclusion

 Congratulations!
 You’ve successfully installed MongoDB on Amazon Linux 2023 without using Docker.
 You can now proceed to configure and use your MongoDB instance for application development, testing, or production purposes.
-Remember to consult the official MongoDB documentation for best practices, especially when it comes to security and optimization.
+Remember to consult the official MongoDB documentation for best practices, especially regarding security and optimization.

 Atiqur Rahman